penmasters/zabbix-book/docs/ch03-zabbix-proxies/proxy-basics.md

 - Simplify the maintenance and management

-??? +note
+???+ note
      Imagine that you need to restart your Zabbix server and that all proxies start to push the data they have gathered during the downtime of the Zabbix server.
      This would create a huge amount of data being sent at once to the Zabbix server and bring it to its knees in no time.
 Since Zabbix 6 Zabbix has added protection for overload.
 When Zabbix server history cache is full the history cache write access is being throttled.
 Zabbix server will stop accepting data from proxies when history cache usage reaches 80%.
 Instead those proxies will be put on a throttling list.
 This will continue until the cache usage falls down to 60%.
      Now server will start accepting data from proxies one by one, defined by the throttling list.
 This means the first proxy that attempted to upload data during the throttling period will be served first and until it's done the server will not accept data from other proxies.

 This table gives you an overview of how and when throttling works in Zabbix.